Profiles and Planning Documents Collection

 Geosciences at a Research University

-Tim Bralower describes his department's approach to student recruitment in his presentation, Designing Attractive Programs, (Acrobat (PDF) 1.8MB Feb27 08) from the 2007 workshop on Strategies for Successful Recruitment of Geoscience Majors.
+Tim Bralower describes his department's approach to student recruitment in his presentation, Designing Attractive Programs, (Acrobat (PDF) PRIVATE FILE 1.8MB Feb27 08) from the 2007 workshop on Strategies for Successful Recruitment of Geoscience Majors.
 Knowing that their students have a wide variety of interests and career aspirations, they offer a wide variety of degree programs in the geosciences.
 In particular, they've built some interdisciplinary programs around the expertise of their faculty in emerging fields.